In this, the first issue of a seven-part campaign, we discuss the foundation for successful digital marketing – branding.

 Phase 1 // Research & Audit

-An in-depth and strategic research and audit process lays the ground work for all future branding efforts.
+An in-depth and strategic research and audit process lay the groundwork for all future branding efforts.
 To gain a historical perspective and a better understanding of your brand equity, you should begin by analyzing all of your current marketing materials including your mission statement, vision, value proposition, organization chart, business plan, marketing plan, annual reports, existing market research, employee surveys, CEO speeches, press releases, news stories, brochures, current website and more.
 In addition, interviews should be conducted with both internal staff and external customers.
 During this phase, it’s also important to review and analyze your competitors’ brands as well.

 Phase 2 // Define Your Brand